lintool/warcbase/README.md

 Acknowledgments
 ---------------

 This work is supported in part by the National Science Foundation and by the Mellon Foundation (via Columbia University).
-Any opinions, findings, and conclusions or recommendations expressed are those of the researchers and do not necessarily reflect the views of the Sponsors.
+Any opinions, findings, and conclusions or recommendations expressed are those of the researchers and do not necessarily reflect the views of the sponsors.